LoginRadius/docs/content/tutorial/java/index.md

 ## Retrieve User Data using Access Token

 > Once the authentication is done using Auth Page (IDX), the default script of LoginRadius sends an access token in the query string as a token parameter with the return_url.
-The return_url will access the Golang backend API with query parameter (access token).
+The return_url will access the JAVA backend API with query parameter (access token).
 >
 > The following is an example of the access token in the query string with the Return URL:
 >